 Climate change is one of society's most pressing challenges.
 Understanding how on-going climate change will impact our water resources requires an intimate understanding of the natural and anthropogenic processes that influence water availability and water quality.
 Furthermore, it is important to characterize the natural variability in these processes in the past and present.
-Members of Dr. Wong's research group address such questions as "What climate processes govern past variability in the hydroclimate of the Americas?' and "What are the dominant sources and processes dictating urban water compositions?"
+Dr. Wong addresses such questions as "What climate processes govern past variability in the hydroclimate of the Americas?' and "What are the dominant sources and processes dictating urban water compositions?"
 To read more about specific projects, please visit our Research page.

 Corinne I. Wong

 The University of Texas at Austin

 Austin, TX 78712